shiva/blog-posts/post/2011-11-09-Moving-a-car-using-magnets.md

 ---
-title: 'Moving a car using magnets'
+title: Moving a car using magnets
 date: '2011-11-09'
-description: 'Moving a car using magnets'
+description: Moving a car using magnets
 ---

 1\.
 Assuming an [average car weighs around 4000 pounds][0]